DEFRA/defra-ai-sdlc/workflow/workflow-development.md

 ### Prerequisites

-1. **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the product requirements workflow.
+1. **Feature Requirements**: Ensure there is are detailed feature requirements with clear scope, as per the [Product Workflow](workflow-product-requirements.md).
 This could be a User Story or Product Requirement Document, in markdown format.
 The document should be accessible to the AI-powered IDE.
-2. **IDE Rules:** Ensure there are detailed IDE rules guide AI tools in adhering to code style and design preferences
+2. **IDE Rules:** Ensure there are detailed [IDE rules for your chosen language](../language-specific/README.md) to guide the AI tools in adhering to code style and design preferences.
 3. **Clean Codebase**: Verify that the codebase is in a clean state:
     - All tests pass with good coverage.
     - Documentation is up to date.